Bawnorton/Trimica/README.md

 #### Testing
 Fabric provides client gametests as a part of their API, NeoForge does not, thus, the tests are only avaliable for Fabric.
-Set your active project version to a version of Fabric and run the `Gametest Minecraft Client Game Test (:<version>-fabric)` task.
-The tests are located at `versions/<version>/src/gametest/`.
+Set your active project version to a version of Fabric and run the `Minecraft Client Game Test (:<version>-fabric)` task.
+The tests are located at `src/main/java/com/bawnorton/trimica/platform/fabric/test`.

 #### Building
 To build the mod, run the `Tasks/project/chiseledBuildAndCollect` task.
 This will build the mod for all versions